guren-kaina/AMD_Robotics_Hackathon_2025_ProjectTemplate/mission2/code/tic-tac-toe-planner/README.md

 ## Overview
-Text-based planner that receives tic-tac-toe board state (JSON or inline text), then returns the best next move for player `X`.
-It calls a Hugging Face-hosted/open LLM via `huggingface_hub` and can optionally update OBS.
+Text-based planner that receives tic-tac-toe board state (JSON or inline text) exported by the overlay, then returns the best next move for player `X`.
+It calls a Hugging Face-hosted/open LLM via `huggingface_hub` (chat fallback included) and can optionally update OBS.
+No image/VLM input is used—board state is text-only.

 ## Setup (with uv)
 ```bash